0xRETR0/old-auto1111-webui/README.md

-# Stable Diffusion web UI

-#all the credits to [automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), in case you somehow found it its just an old version of the webui i just copied over here because the new ones always shit their pants for me
+# Stable Diffusion web UI, all the credits to [automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), in case you somehow found it its just an old version of the webui i just copied over here because the new ones always shit their pants for me

 A browser interface based on Gradio library for Stable Diffusion.